alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 [figure PDF here](https://github.com/SchlossLab/abxD01/tree/master/Figure%205)

-- **family graph: get rid of OTU12, 14, 9
-- **use the barcharts by graph/sort by phylum side by side like did for titration data... show family differences.. possibly look at diffs between strong individual otus**
+- **possibly look at diffs between strong individual otus or genera**
 - **stats for difference, wilcox for difference**
 - **Do for ampicillin too**
 - **calculate differences in thetayc between individual days w/recovery**
-- **lactos decrease with recovery... are these the streptococcus?**

 - random forest regression to do family level feature selection, use these to inform selected tx2's
+	- *1/26/15*
+- family graph: get rid of OTU12, 14, 9
+	- *1/26/15*
+- **lactos decrease with recovery... are these the streptococcus?** No
+- use the barcharts by graph/sort by phylum side by side like did for titration data... show family differences..
 	- *1/26/15*

 # Figure 6: